nanoporetech/dorado-docs/docs/correct/correct.md

 ## CLI reference

-Here's a slightly re-formatted output from the `dorado correct` subcommand for reference.
+Here's a slightly re-formatted output from the Dorado `correct` subcommand for reference.

 !!!
 Info